ICSpark-Projects/Homework-List/README.md

 10. Set the className attribute of the span variable equal to "close"

-11. Append the txt variable as the child node to span
+11. Append the txt variable as the child to span
     * ex: span.appendChild(txt)

-12. Append the span variable as the child node to the li variable
+12. Append the span variable as the child to the li variable
     * ex: li.appendChild(span)

 13. Next, create the same for-loop from Part 3.
 Copy and paste this code to stop displaying the list item when the close button is clicked.